Genting scions gain foothold in Australia, eye Asia gaming deals

-SYDNEY (Reuters) - Two scions of Malaysia’s Genting gaming empire inked a deal on Tuesday to gain control of listed Australian wagering group Two Way Ltd TTV.AX as they seek to build their own casino and leisure business in southeast Asia.
+SYDNEY, Oct 9 (Reuters) - Two scions of Malaysia’s Genting gaming empire inked a deal on Tuesday to gain control of listed Australian wagering group Two Way Ltd as they seek to build their own casino and leisure business in southeast Asia.

 Joey Lim Keong Yew and Ben Lim Keong Hoe, grandsons of Genting founder, the late Lim Goh Tong, and nephews of current CEO and chairman KT Lim, are behind a reverse takeover that will give the Australian company a 75 percent stake in an expanding casino and hotel complex in Vietnam.